Hi! I'm Alba

 I am a Computer Engineer from the University of Huelva with a Master's degree in Computational Intelligence and IoT from the University of Córdoba.
 Combining my passion for computer science with deep environmental awareness, I focus on the intersection of technology and ecology.

-I am currently a PhD Candidate at the University of Cádiz, where I focus my thesis on applying artificial intelligence to the analysis of ecological data collected from remote sensors for biodiversity monitoring.
+I am currently a PhD student at the University of Cádiz, where I focus my thesis on applying artificial intelligence to the analysis of ecological data collected from remote sensors for biodiversity monitoring.

 My work sits at the intersection of computer science and environmental conservation.
 I specialize in developing AI-driven tools for automating the processing of ecological datasets—acoustic recordings, camera trap images, underwater audio, and other remote sensing technologies—to support efficient, scalable, and reliable wildlife monitoring.